CraftlyApp/craftly-robot/README.md

 # Craftly Robot

 Craftly Robot is a lightweight command-line tool for managing codebases at scale.
 Need to set up project structure, or edit and modify files in a large codebase?
 Just describe it in a JSON file, and let Craftly Robot handle it for you.
+All operations are fully reversible with a single command.

 ---